ethan-pawl/MoE-RWNN/README.md

 # Mixtures of Neural Network Experts with an Application to Phytoplankton Flow Cytometry Data

 This is repository contains the necessary data and code to reproduce the results and figures in the article titled above.
-This method relies heavily upon the `flowmix` package developed by Sangwon Hyun and Jacob Bien (linked [here](https://github.com/sangwon-hyun/flowmix)).
+This method relies heavily upon the `flowmix` [package](https://github.com/sangwon-hyun/flowmix) developed by Sangwon Hyun and Jacob Bien.

 To reproduce the results in the paper on a high-performance computing (HPC) environment, go into the `.slurm` scripts and specify any `#SBATCH` directives you need in order to make the scripts work with your specific resources, install any required R libraries (listed below) then follow these steps: